deb-debri3/Axle/README.md

 | `<leader>mba` | ➕ Add keymap manually (interactive) |
 | `<leader>mbS` | 💾 Save manual keymaps to file |
 | `<leader>mbl` | 📂 Load manual keymaps from file + browse |
 | `<leader>mbr` | 🔄 Reload plugin (development) |

 ### 📝 Excluding Keymaps from Scanning

-To exclude specific keymaps from being scanned by Axle, simply **comment them out** with `--` at the beginning of the line, meaning multi line comment won't work properly:
+To exclude specific keymaps from being scanned by Axle, simply comment them out by adding -- at the beginning of the line.
+Note that multi-line comments will not work properly.

 ```lua
 -- This keymap will NOT appear in Axle